 Phone: + 55 – 11 – 55 75 52 06

 To tell you the truth, I find the info on their hours a bit confusing, so if you want to visit, you better contact them beforehand; and tell them to improve the info on their site, please.

-Just a stone throw away is the very nice Museu Afro Brazil.
+Just a stone’s throw away is the very nice Museu Afro Brazil.

-While the exhibition on Portuguese colonial art on the ground floor is a bit pointless, the upper floor is an artistic treasury showing Afro-Brazilian art from different Brazilian regions as well as the African and Caribbean influence – like masks from Benin and artefacts from Haiti.
+While the exhibition on Portuguese colonial art on the ground floor is a bit pointless, the upper floor is an artistic treasury showing Afro-Brazilian art from different Brazilian regions as well as African and Caribbean influence – like masks from Benin and artifacts from Haiti.

 I can only recommend visiting this venue.

 Avenida Pedro Alvares Cabral